cicitech12/docusaurus.github.io/docs/intro.md

 Ready to start using our platform?
 Check out our [documentation](./docs/intro) to learn more about getting started, or jump right in by following our [quick start guide](./docs/intro).
 Join our community of developers and start building amazing applications today!

-For more information or support, feel free to reach out to our team at [support@yourcompany.com](mailto:support@yourcompany.com).
+For more information or support, feel free to reach out to our team at [support@cicitech.at](mailto:support@cicitech.at).